Nonlinear Drift in Feynman-Kac Theory: Preserving Early Probabilistic Insights

 \keywords{Feynman-Kac, Path-space, Branching stochastic processes, Drift-diffusion, Non-linear coupling}

 Probabilistic representations of non-linear Partial Differential Equations (PDEs) have been enabled - until recent advances - by step forward approaches extending Feynman-Kac theory, initially based on superposition and linearity, to a first class non-linear physics, and thus bringing renewed insights in terms of path-space propagative pictures.
-This has resulted in reactive nonlinearities, such as Boltzmann kinetic equation~\cite{Nyffenegger2024,Terree2022,Kac_1956,McKean_1966,McKean_1967}, Kolmogorov-Petrovsky-Piskunov (KPP) reaction-diffusion equations~\cite{skorokhod_branching_1964,McKean1975,Ermakov_1989} or non-linear Fredholm equations \cite{Dimov2000} benefiting from a conceptual framework with a unique process propagating toward sources, so-called branching stochastic process.
+This has resulted in reactive nonlinearities, such as Boltzmann kinetic equation~\cite{Nyffenegger2024,Terree2022,Pulvirenti_2018,Kac_1956,McKean_1966 }, Kolmogorov-Petrovsky-Piskunov (KPP) reaction-diffusion equations~\cite{skorokhod_branching_1964,McKean1975,Ermakov_1989} or non-linear Fredholm equations \cite{Dimov2000} benefiting from a conceptual framework with a unique process propagating toward sources, so-called branching stochastic process as illustrated in Fig. \ref{fig:history}.
 Such non-linear PDEs are represented in a single path-space instead of an infinity of inlaid ones.

 For non-linearities involving drift-velocity, such a feat has not yet been achieved.
-Yet large and diverse theoretical and applicative communities are concerned: drift-diffusion transport models for unmagnetized collisional plasma, incompressible fluids, globular clusters \cite{Chavanis2004}, semiconducting crystals, bacterial colonies \cite{KellerSegel,Jager1992}, extraneuronal ions \cite{Solbra_2018,Leonetti_1998} and biological microswimmers, including Navier-Stokes, Poisson-Nernst-Planck or Keller-Segel equations, rely on a coupling with a sub-model of the drift velocity.
+Yet large and diverse theoretical and applicative communities are

+concerned: drift-diffusion transport models for unmagnetized collisional plasma, incompressible fluids, globular clusters \cite{Chavanis2004}, semiconducting crystals, bacterial colonies \cite{KellerSegel }, extraneuronal ions \cite{Solbra_2018} and biological microswimmers, including Navier-Stokes, Poisson-Nernst-Planck or Keller-Segel equations, rely on a coupling with a sub-model of the drift velocity.
 Drift modeling with a prescribed velocity is intrinsically linear but as soon as a drift-velocity model is involved, the resulting coupled physics is non-linear.
 Drift-velocities are as diverse as gravitational field for self-gravitating globular clusters, chemical gradients for the chemotactic aggregation of bacterial colonies, or electrical field for ions surrounding neurons, electrons/holes within semiconducting crystals and electrotactic microswimmers.
 In terms of physical insights, the resulting non-linearity class is today a crucial question uniting these communities.

 As an illustration, let us consider a density field submitted to only advection, at a stationary regime, in a confined domain.
 In the linear case of Fig.~\ref{fig:accroche} a), \textit{i.e.} when the drift-velocity field $\mathbf{v}$ is known, the purely advective stochastic process $\delta\boldsymbol{\cc{R}}_s=\mathbf{v}(\boldsymbol{\cc{R}}_s)\delta s$ leads to the density solution $\eta(\mathbf{r})=\eta(\mathbf{r}_{\p\Omega})$, where for any $\mathbf{r}$ we note $\mathbf{r}_{\p\Omega}$ the boundary location backwardly ending the stream.
 Now assume that the drift of this main process is only known as the expectation $\mathbf{v}=\bb{E}[\boldsymbol{\cc{V}}]$ of a secondary process $\boldsymbol{\cc{V}}$.
 If in place of a drift velocity we were dealing with a reactive term, in the vein of Skorokhod, Mckean or Dimov \cite{skorokhod_branching_1964,McKean1975,Dimov2000}, we could replace $\mathbf{v}$ by $\boldsymbol{\cc{V}}$ in the main process.
 This would be perfectly correct and the non-linearity would be treated exactly.
 However, doing so in the case of a drift velocity would lead to a spurious situation.